viktor-evdokimov/tidewave_phoenix/pages/guides/tips_and_tricks.md

 ## Use eval: AI's swiss army knife

 AI assistants excel at coding.
-Since Tidewave can evaluate code within your project, as well as execute commands in the terminal, you can ask the AI to execute complex tasks through Tidewave's eval without a need for additional tooling.
+Since Tidewave can evaluate code within your project (using the `project_eval` tool), as well as execute commands in the terminal (using `shell_eval`), you can ask the AI to execute complex tasks through Tidewave's eval without a need for additional tooling.
 With Tidewave, you can:

   * evaluate code within the project context
   * execute commands in the terminal